Medicare is federal government-run health insurance for people age 65 or older. Some other people also may receive Medicare such as:

 Outpatient care.
 Medicare Part B helps pay for treatments and services provided as an outpatient.
 Outpatient care may take place in:

-- An emergency room or other area of the hospital, but when you are not admitted
+- An emergency room or other area of the hospital, but when you are not admitted to the hospital

 - A health care provider's offices (including doctor nurse, therapist, and others)

-- A surgery centers
+- A surgery center